 - You have the right to have any errors corrected fully and any complaints addressed promptly.
 If a problem is not resolved to your satisfaction, you may contact an owner of Polymath to discuss resolution.

-- You have the right to strict confidentiality, complete discretion and full protection of your personal and financial information.
+- You have the right to strict confidentiality, complete discretion, and full protection of your personal and business information.
 We do not sell your information to anyone.
-The Company understands and acknowledges that Polymath may use your business name, testimonial(s), and other non-financial information for networking and referral purposes.
+You and your company understands and acknowledges that Polymath may use your business name, testimonial(s), and other non-financial information for networking and referral purposes.
 Polymath will not share any financial or industry-sensitive information, except by your clear request or permission.
-Polymath only provides information to external organizations when required by law or regulation or when necessary to provide the services you have requested.
-Unless you specify otherwise, Polymath may share your information within your organization, including any other contracted team members you have told us about, to provide informed, efficient service.
+Polymath only provides information to external organizations when required by law, regulations, or when necessary to provide the services you have requested.
+Unless you specify otherwise, Polymath may share your information within your organization, including with any other contracted team members you have instructed us to work with, in order to provide informed, efficient service.

 Polymath Client Responsibilities

-- You have the responsibility to share your current financial situation, needs and objectives, as well as changes in your financial and personal circumstances, with our team so that appropriate recommendations can be made.
-This includes timely responses to all correspondence from Polymath as well as requests for documents and other information.
-You should make time to meet with your bookkeeper on a regular basis, at least annually, to review and revise your company finances and business plan as needed based upon changing circumstances.
+- You have the responsibility to share your current business objectives, needs, and financial situation, as well as sharing changes in your personal circumstances with our team so that appropriate recommendations can be made.
+This includes timely responses to all correspondence from Polymath, as well as requests for documents and other information.
+You should make time to meet with your consultant on a regular basis to review and revise your company’s financial status and business plan as needed, based upon changing circumstances.

-- You have the responsibility to understand and acknowledge that all business decisions have some degree of risk and it is possible to lose money based upon those decisions.
-Polymath is being retained by you for service and advisory purposes.
+- You have the responsibility to understand and acknowledge that all business decisions have some degree of risk, and it is possible to lose money based upon those decisions.
+Polymath is being retained by you for advisory purposes.
+You are still the sole decision-maker for your business.
 Polymath will not be held responsible for business decisions and/or the consequences thereof.

 - You have the responsibility to not disclose Polymath personal or business contact information for matters pertaining to your business without prior discussion with us.
-We will not discuss any matters pertaining to your business with your vendors, customers, or employees without clear written instruction.
-Polymath is not responsible for and should not be named for payments due to any of your vendors (including, but not limited to government tax agencies), employees, or subcontractors.
-Polymath information can be given to third parties for business referral purposes only.
+We will not discuss any matters pertaining to your business with your vendors, customers, or employees without clear written instruction from you.
+Polymath is not responsible for, and should not be named for, payments due to any of your vendors (including, but not limited to government tax agencies), employees, or subcontractors.
+Polymath’s contact information can be given to third parties for business referral purposes only.

 - You have the responsibility to review all statements, reports, and correspondence in their entirety.
-You should ensure that you understand all risks and costs and seek clarification prior to making a decision, that your instructions are carried out as expected, and that you report any potential errors to our team.
+You should ensure that you understand all risks and costs, seek clarification prior to making a decision, follow up to ensure that your instructions are carried out as expected, and report any potential errors you find to our team.

-- You have the responsibility to make timely payment for Polymath services.
+- You have the responsibility to make timely payments for Polymath services.
 An advance deposit of funds may be required for some projects.
 All payments on fixed price contracts are due in advance.
 All other invoices are due upon receipt.
 All payments must be made by ACH, check, or via your bank’s online bill payment tools.
-Polymath does not currently accept payment by cash or credit card.
-A $25.00 service fee will be assessed for all returned checks.
+A convenience fee may be assessed if you request to make payment by credit card.
+Polymath does not accept payment by cash.
+A $40.00 service fee will be assessed for all returned checks.

-- You have the responsibility to understand that, if you have chosen to participate in a fixed-price relationship – in which you pay a pre-determined price for the advice and services provided by Polymath, then the price is independent of the level to which you use these services.
-This price may be higher or lower than the cost of other service providers in the management accounting field.
+- You have the responsibility to understand that, if you have chosen to participate in a fixed-price relationship (in which you pay a pre-determined price for the advice and services provided by Polymath), then the price is independent of the level to which you use these services.
+This price may be higher or lower than the cost of other service providers in the consulting field.
 You should ensure your satisfaction with the price given for the services provided.

-- You have the responsibility to seek the advice of a tax professional, CPA or attorney, as appropriate.
-Financial matters inherently involve potential tax and legal implications.
-The Polymath team members do not practice as lawyers or CPAs and cannot give specific legal or tax advice.
+- You have the responsibility to seek the appropriate advice of a management accountant, tax professional, CPA, or attorney.
+Financial matters, inherently involve potential tax and legal implications.
+Polymath team members do not practice as lawyers or CPAs, and cannot give specific legal or tax advice.

-- You have the responsibility to protect your Polymath and management accounting information, including statements, login names, and account passwords, in order to ensure the security of your financial and personal data.
-Polymath may, on occasion, require software passwords for the purposes of technical support, and in that situation we encourage you to change your password to a temporary one for support access.
-However, Polymath associates will never ask you for any passwords that may provide access to your funds, and you should not give this information to anyone you do not want to have access to your account.
+- You have the responsibility to protect your confidential business information.
+This includes: statements, login names, and account passwords, in order to ensure the security of your financial and personal data.
+Polymath may, on occasion, require software passwords for the purposes of technical support.
+In that situation, we encourage you to change your password to a temporary one for support access.
+However, Polymath associates will never ask you for any passwords that may provide access to your funds, and you should not give this information to anyone you do not want to have access to your accounts.

-- You have the responsibility to be considerate of our time and workplace.
-We require one (1) full business day notice for cancellation of any scheduled appointment with Polymath, keeping in mind holidays and our regular business hours of Monday through Thursday from 9:00 AM to 5:00 PM.
-Cancellations of scheduled appointments by you or any member of your team within one (1) full business day of the appointment start time will be charged a cancellation fee of $75.00.
-We also respectfully ask that children and pets are not brought to our office.
-Please arrange your schedule in advance so that we can work together with undivided attention.
-If children or pets are brought to an appointment at our office, the appointment will be considered cancelled by you without notice, and the $75 cancellation fee will be assessed.
+- You have the responsibility to be considerate of our time.
+We require one full business day notice for cancellation of any scheduled appointment with Polymath.
+Keep in mind holidays and our regular business hours of, Monday through Thursday from 9:00 AM to 5:00 PM.
+Cancellations of scheduled appointments by you or any member of your team within one full business day of the appointment start time, will be charged a cancellation fee of $150.00.
+We also respectfully ask that you bring your full attention to all appointments with Polymath, planning ahead for care of children, pets, and anything else that may be a distraction from our important time together.
+Please arrange your schedule in advance, so that we can work together with undivided attention.
+If distractions in your environment result in meeting cancellation, the $150 cancellation fee will be assessed.

-- You have the responsibility to maintain accessible records of financial data and business continuation planning, to a family member or other trusted individual.
+- You have the responsibility to maintain accessible records of financial data and business continuation planning with a family member or other trusted individual.
 We recommend you prepare and maintain annual legal business planning and continuation documents.